DeshErBojhaa/linux-notes/pipes-and-FIFOs.md

 ## Overview
+Intendent pipe behaviour is to minic a **unidirectional** stream of bytes.
+For pipes and FIFOs, boundaries between multiple message are not preserved.
+This means that when multiple message are being delivered to a single process, then the server and receiver must agree on some convention for seperating the messages.
+Various approachers are:
+- Terminaring each message with a *delimiter character* (such as newline)
+- Include a fixed sized header with a length field.
+- Use fixed length meaasges.

-### A pipe is a byte of stream
+### A pipe is a stream of byte
 There is no concept of message or message boundaries when using a pipe.
 The  process reading from a pipe can read blocks of data of any size, regardless of the size of the block.
 Data in pipes are synchronized.
-It's not possible to randomly access the data in pipe using `lseek()`.
+It's **not possible** to randomly access the data in pipe using `lseek()`.

 ### Reading from a pipe
 Reading on a empty pipe is blocking.
 Reading on a closed pipe will see and *end-of-file*. i.e. `read()` returns 0 once it has read all remainging data in the pipe.